hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 Which features of the system were not described and why were they left out?

 - Remote Debugging
-  The JVM allows us to debug programs remotely, e.g. a Java application running in an application server.
+  The Eclipse Debugger allows us to debug programs remotely, e.g. a Java application running in an application server.
 The underlying concepts for debugging such an application remotely with the Eclipse Debugger are the same for debugging an application running from inside the Eclipse IDE.
 Therefore we left this feature out.

 ---

 ## Models

 ### Mutable or immutable past
->To which category does the system or parts of it belong and why?

 The Eclipse Debugger is an immutable past tool.
 HCR only allows to replace behavior (class methods) that will be executed from now on.
 If you replace code of a method currently executed, the stack frame will be reset.
 Side-effects of already executed code cannot be reverted automatically.

-*P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
->To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

 - Behavior manipulation by HCR - Liveness level 4
   The behavior of the running application is immediately changed after the user made the change.
 The application is kept running.
 A valid change to a class happens only when a user saves the class' source file from inside the Eclipse IDE.
 A keystroke is not a valid change to a source file.